rmylonas/MetaDB/README.md

 ![Importance_plot.png ??](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/Importance_plot.png "Importance plot").
 This plot visualizes the features with the biggest variation.
 The direction of arrow shows by which PC they are predominantly seperated.

-RData and Excel files containing the results, can be downloaded for further visualization and statistical analysis.
+RData and CSV files containing containing the results can be downloaded for further visualization and statistical analysis.
 Please have a look at MetaMS documentation (Ref ??) for further details about data structure of the resulting files.

 ##### Future improvements
 - edit *MetaMS* submission parameters directly trough the web-interface

 #### Data submission to public repositories

 Before submission to a public data repository, such as *MetaboLights*, the final ISAtab file including the data has to be constructed.
-For this purpose data has to be loaded back to *ISATab creator*.
+For this purpose data has to be loaded from *MetaDB* back to *ISATab creator*.
+Currently you download a CSV file containing all relevant columns, which can be copied to the ISATab creator.
+Raw spectral data files can be re-downloaded in a ZIP compressed format, if required.
+The links to the files might have to be adapted in *ISATab creator* according to their location on your local hard drive.

 ##### Future improvements
+- download of modified ISATab file
 - direct ZIP creation for upload

 ### Login